 The ideal beginning point for your expeditions around Antalya, Republic Square, is at the very heart of the city.
-From the square, you can appreciate the water fountains dancing in the sun, take in the fantastic views down to the marina listed below, or stroll only throughout the street and check out the well-known Yivli Minare Mosque for even much better breathtaking vistas of the city.
+From the square, you can appreciate the water fountains dancing in the sun, take in the fantastic views down to the marina, or stroll only throughout the street and check out the well-known Yivli Minare Mosque for even much better breathtaking views of the city.

 2. Hadrian’s Gate

 Quickly one of the most renowned areas in the entire city, the apparent Hadrian’s Gate is the primary entryway into Kaleiçi, Antalya’s picturesque Old Town.
-Using the ideal Instagram image chance, this historic landmark was developed in ADVERTISEMENT 130 to celebrate the go-to of Emperor Hadrian to the city.
+Using the ideal Instagram image chance, this historic landmark was developed to celebrate the go-to of Emperor Hadrian to the city.